pablers/happy-Golf/backend/README.md

    npx prisma db seed
    ```

+   The seed script now reads `DATABASE_URL` automatically from `.env.development` (or from the
+   file pointed by `PRISMA_ENV_FILE`), so you can run it without manually exporting variables.
-   The seed loads demo users, profiles and golf courses so the app is immediately usable.
+   It loads demo users, profiles and golf courses so the app is immediately usable.

 ### 4. Testing the Integration